British military intervention in the Sierra Leone Civil War: Operation Khukri

 The British government was particularly keen to secure the release of Major Andy Harrison—the last British UNMO being held by the RUF.
 Harrison's contingent of UNMOs was protected by an Indian Army detachment.
-The Indian Army Gurkhas—attached to UNAMSIL—were under siege by the RUF at their base in Kailahun.
+The Indian Army's 8th Gorkha Rifles—attached to UNAMSIL—were under siege by the RUF at their base in Kailahun.
 The British and Indian commands in Sierra Leone had devised a plan to extract the UNMOs.
 British special forces remained in the country, ready to carry it out, but the UN and the British command feared that the RUF would retaliate against other UNAMSIL forces they had besieged if the UNMOs were extracted.
-Thus, Major General Vijay Kumar Jetley, Commander of UNAMSIL, was allowed to continue negotiations for the release of the other besieged UNAMSIL contingents.
+Thus, Major-General Vijay Kumar Jetley, then serving as the commander of UNAMSIL, was allowed to continue negotiations for the release of the other besieged UNAMSIL contingents.

 When the last besieged garrison (aside from Kailahun) was evacuated on 30 May, preparations for a military extraction—should Jetley's negotiations fail—began to increase.
 The operation (codenamed Operation Khukri) was eventually launched on 10 July.
 Two RAF Chinooks transported Indian special forces to the outskirts of Kailahun.
 The helicopters returned to Freetown with Harrison, his fellow UNMOs, and several Gurkhas who had been wounded during the siege.
 Harrison was safely extracted and the 600 Gurkhas fought their way out of Kailahun, suffering one casualty in the process.